davidvh/kluctl/readme.md

   Creates ConfigMaps and Secrets in the `homelab-config` namespace.
 Kluctl can refer to these configurations to deploy other resources.
 This is as an alternative to storing configs and secrets in the code repo directly (e.g. SOPs, etc).
 - /clusterinfra
   This defines steps to set up the minimal cluster, including load balancing, ingress, certificates, etc.

+## Base Services

+- `homepage.<domain>` - Automatically includes browser pages for your services, plus some basic monitoring of the cluster
+- `lldap.<domain>` - LDAP accounts.
+The admin account is randomly generated in the lldap-admin secret.
+Use this account to do the initial login and create user accounts to authenticate with other services.
+- `mail.<domain>` - a local-only email server for `<username>@mail.<domain>`.
+Services will use this to send notifications.
+Computers/phones can be configured to connect to this endpoint for SMTP and IMAP.

+### TODO

+- LLDAP supports scripting the creation of new accounts.
+It should be possible for services to automatically create their own LDAP accounts with the appropriate groups for admin and email access.
+- Maddy.email requires manual rebooting until it has successufully created the certificate.
+A good health check would probably automate this process.
+- Should be possible to host a webmail frontend.